loncarales/loncarales.github.io/README.md

 puppeteer --margin-top 0 --margin-right 0 --margin-bottom 0 --margin-left 0 --format A4 print resume.html resume.pdf
 ```

+Obviously you could write a very simple Node script to use the real Puppeteer and the `render` function to make a PDF without first exporting the HTML version.

 ### PDF output alternative

 Download a precompiled binary from [wkhtmltopdf](https://wkhtmltopdf.org) and run your HTML document through the tool.